BlockchainCommons/GordianWallet-iOS/Docs/Specter-guide.md

 ![](../Images/Specter/6_makeit2of3.png)

-### 7. Now you can select the keys you want each device to use, since each device only holds one key its a simlple decision.
+### 7. Now you can select the keys you want each device to use, since each device only holds one key its a simple decision.

 ![](../Images/Specter/7_selectkeys.png)